Cast has been a long held ambition of the borough and is the cultural anchor of Doncaster’s landmark Civic and Cultural Quarter.

 It’s something different – it will get people talking and encourage opinions

-The venue will include:
+The venue includes:

 A main auditorium with a 600 plus capacity ideal for high level theatre and music